SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-10-31-xna-to-unityxna-and-beyond.markdown

 > \*\*Note
 >
-> You must have your “Start” scene selected / open for it to run, else you will just see a big blue window.&nbsp; If in doubt, double click the “Scene” object in the Project window.
+> You must have your “Start” scene selected / open for it to run, else you will just see a big blue window.
+If in doubt, double click the “Scene” object in the Project window.

 When you have your game all up and running and you are ready to deploy, then Unity again makes this process very easy (I could argue it is even easier than [MonoGame](http://monogame.codeplex.com) at present).